My [political] Bits

 The impact of the Facebook note was made worse when former Black colleagues who were still my Facebook friends added comments about how their ‘nightmare’ experiences at [well known broadcaster] affected them.

+One friend made references to specific journalists – who were livid at the picture that was painted of them.
 A well known correspondent scolded me for a good ten minutes; I felt this was unfair as I didn’t make the comments or a reference to them specifically.
 But I also felt that if one doesn’t want people to think one is a heartless, stuck-up person then one shouldn't be a heartless, stuck-up person to anybody else.

+As I sat back at my desk, I noticed the internal relations machine whirr into action.
 The communications department posted an article on the [well known broadcaster]'s intranet written by a Black junior member of staff about how much she enjoyed the latest diversity activity day.

 A few weeks later, I noticed a distinct lack of shifts in my calendar.
 I called the freelance coordinator who fumbled an indistinct sentence.
 Shortly after, the senior manager called me at home to say that I would no longer be called for shifts because